 The Employer shall provide reasonable accommodation in accordance with law and regulations.
 Employees are responsible for communicating the need for accommodation and for following established procedures.
 Employees should initiate requests for reasonable accommodations with their immediate supervisors who shall work with the appropriate Manager to meet the employee's needs.

 Article 21 Telework

-Bargaining unit employees shall be covered by the provisions of the USDA Departmental Regulation 4080-811-002, "Telework Program", then in effect.
+Bargaining unit employees shall be covered by the provisions of the USDA Departmental Regulation 4080-811-002, "Telework Program" dated November 22, 2021.